 By Yousef Saba

-SIB received more than $3.4 billion in orders for the Islamic bonds, the document from one of the arranging banks showed.
+The development bank received over $1.65 billion in orders for the Islamic bonds, according to the document from one of the banks arranging the deal.

 The triple-A rated development finance institution hired Citi, Credit Agricole, Emirates NBD Capital, Gulf International Bank, HSBC, the Islamic Corporation for the Development of the Private Sector, Natixis, Societe Generale and Standard Chartered to arrange the issuance.

 Reporting by Yousef Saba; editing by Catherine Evans, Larry King